CastroForGeorgia/GA-5/content/_campaign/campaign-hq/tech-and-data/README.md

+---
+layout: page
+title: "Tech & Data Hub | Andres Castro Campaign"
+description: "Build systems to power our open-source campaign.
+Contribute to apps, dashboards, data pipelines, and automation tools that serve the community, not surveil them."
+---

 # 🧑‍💻 Tech & Data Hub

-This is the home for all the campaign’s technical tools, infrastructure, and data workflows.
+This is the home for all the campaign's technical tools, infrastructure, and data workflows.

 Whether you're a dev, designer, data analyst, or curious volunteer—this space is where we build systems to power an open-source, community-driven campaign.